jh1993/NoMoreScams/README.txt

 - Radiant Chill and Frozen Skull shrine will now ignore ice-immune enemies when choosing their targets, resulting in no dud freezing attempts.
 - Steam elementals from Steam Anima are now also ice units.
 - Seal Fate Spreading Curse no longer tries to apply the debuff to targets already affected by the debuff.
+- Metallic undead units are now ice-immune like all other metallic units.
+The only reason they weren't ice-immune in the first place was because the default 50% ice resistance of undead units happened to be set before the default ice immunity of metallic units.